-program is a collaboration between graduate students, the Natural History Museum, and the UC Natural Reserve System that monitors long term small mammal population dynamics in the UCSC Forest Ecology Research Plot.
+The Small Mammal Undergraduate Research in the Forest (SMURF) program is a collaboration between graduate students, the UC Natural Reserve System, and The Kenneth S. Norris Center for Natural History that monitors long term small mammal population dynamics in the UCSC Forest Ecology Research Plot (FERP), Fort Ord Natural Reserve, and Younger Lagoon Reserve.
 SMURF undergraduate interns trap small mammals every quarter (including summer) and then use the data to examine environmental and ecological questions.

 Description of intern positions:

 We offer 2-unit and 5-unit internship.
 All first-time volunteers must take the 2-unit course, which is an introduction to small mammal surveying and handling, data entry and management, and project organization.
 After completing the 2-unit course, interns can advance to the 5-unit course for the following quarter.
 The 5-unit course focuses on designing and conducting a research project, data analysis, scientific writing, and public speaking in addition to the further development of field skills.

 Requirements for all interns:

 - Capable of working outdoors during hot or cold weather

 - Willingness to be exposed to poison oak and ticks

 - Capable of lifting and carrying ~20lbs of weight

 - Excellent communication and team work skills